Big Article on Upcoming Screening

 Check out The Magnetism of Mata

-Ortiz, a cool new book about
+Ortiz, a cool new

-with great stories.
+filled with great stories.
 Get your copy

 today.